danzanzibar/space-rocks/README.txt

    game_framework:

    This package contains classes I have made with the clear intention of reusing throughout this course.
-It is made up of four subpackages.
+It is made up of four sub packages.

        "audio":

        This package contains three class that provide basic capabilities.
-The most signifant choice here was to have a 'SoundPool' class that holds multiple instances of 'Sound', as I found I needed laser noises or explosions to be able to happen in quick succession.
+The most significant choice here was to have a 'SoundPool' class that holds multiple instances of 'Sound', as I found I needed laser noises or explosions to be able to happen in quick succession.